htsiah/play-reactivemongo-gridfs/README.md

-Reactivemong - GridFS for Play 2.4 Example
+Reactivemongo - GridFS for Play 2.4 Example
 =======================
 This is a Play24 GridFS Example using reactiveMongo driver.
-It demontrates how to upload, view and delete an attachment.
+It demontrates how to upload, view and delete attachment.

 Setup Instruction
 =======================